deed Recording Requirements

 Pursuant to Nevada Revised Statutes (NRS)

 Document formatting according to Section 2 of NRS 247.305.
-An additional $25 fee will be charged for documents not meeting these requirements.
 Please refer to Document Recording Requirements (PDF) for complete information on this criteria.

 Assessor's parcel number(s) must be listed at the top of the first page of the document.
 This requirement is pursuant to Nevada Revised Statute (NRS) 111.312, Section 1.
 The assessor's parcel number shall not be deemed to be a complete legal description of the real property conveyed.